Lead Exposure Elimination Project

 How does lead paint cause lead exposure?

-Lead compounds added to paint result in high lead contents, sometimes in the order of thousands of parts per million.
+Lead compounds added to paint result in high lead content, sometimes in the order of tens of thousands of parts per million.
 Among other applications, this paint is used in homes, schools, and on children’s toys.
-As the paint ages, it starts to crumble and flake, releasing lead into household dust.
+Paint generates dust and flakes, releasing lead into household dust.
 Young children ingest this lead-contaminated dust through normal hand-to-mouth behaviour.
 This exposure can result in elevated blood lead levels and lead poisoning (WHO, 2020).

 What other sources of lead exposure are there?